aripalo/ykmangoath/README.md

 	deviceSerial := "12345678" // can be empty string if you only use one Yubikey device oathAccounts := ykmangoath.New(ctx, deviceSerial)
+	// after this you can perform various operations on oathAccounts...
 }
 ```